Stephanie Katelnikoff: 5 Fast Facts You Need to Know

 In Banff, on December 26, 2014, 15 cars went off the tracks, seven of which crashed into a creek bed, CBC News reports.
 Food products and fly ash spilled into the water, creating a chaotic scene and presenting a potential environmental hazard.
 Environmentalists feared that fish eggs would be unable to hatch due to the pollutants that spilled into the water.

-2. CP Rail Held Katelnikoff Responsible For The Derailment And Fired Her

-CP Rail was quick to blame Katelnikoff for the derailment and fired her, after sending her a letter formally outlining all of CP Rail’s policies and procedures Katelnikoff was accused of violating.
-Katelnikoff was quick to speak out in response to her termination, and explained to CBC News that she was not responsible for the derailment.
-CP Rail also stated, according to CBC, that Katelnikoff was not properly trained and too inexperienced to be a conductor.
+While CP Rail did not directly blame Katelnikoff for the derailment, the company was quick to send her a letter formally outlining all of CP Rail’s policies and procedures Katelnikoff was accused of violating in the aftermath of the derailment.
+Katelnikoff spoke out in response to her termination, and explained to CBC News that she disagreed with the company’s decision.
 Additionally, Katelnikoff was penalized for speaking with the media concerning the derailment.

+“I wasn’t thinking, I was in utter shock.
+Totally ill-prepared to find something like that,” Katelnikoff told the CBC in 2015.
+“It put me in a bit of a panic because it was only my second trip and I was already just anxious to be on the train by myself, let alone deal with a derailment.”

+How did Katelnikoff react when she received the notice of termination?
+Katelnikoff told Heavy that she was “devastated and shocked” by CP Rail’s total disregard for her safety and well-being.

+“Even just a few extra weeks would have been beneficial,” Katelnikoff told the CBC.
+“I felt anxious to be out by myself, after what training I had.
+I did not feel like I was adequately trained.
+I felt like I was rushed through the training.”

+2. Katelnikoff Filed a Wrongful Termination Suit & Won, but Said She Felt Like She Had a Target on Her Back After Returning to Work

 After a lengthy investigation, it was ultimately determined that CP Rail acted in bad faith when firing Katelnikoff, The Calgary Herald explains.
-The derailment was caused by a break in the tracks; not because of any errors made by Katelnikoff.
+It was confirmed by engineers that the derailment was caused by a break in the tracks; not because of any errors made by Katelnikoff, which was never a question in the first place.

 Katelnikoff’s employment was reinstated.
-However, when she went back to work, she felt that she had a giant target on her back, Vice reports.
+However, when she went back to work, she said she felt that she had a giant target on her back, Vice reports.

 Fox News reports that a grievance has been filed against CP Rail on Katelnikoff’s behalf.
 A representative for CP Rail declined to comment on the case.